jekhokie/jekhokie.github.io/_posts/2020-12-08-iperf-on-unifi-dream-machine-pro.markdown

 done
 ```

-Once you've saved the file, run it one-time so you can set your current environment up to test the iPerf3 container:
+Once you've saved the file, make it executable by running `chmod +x /mnt/data/on_boot.d/10-cni-setup.sh` and run it one-time so you can set your
+current environment up to test the iPerf3 container:

 ```bash
 $ /mnt/data/on_boot.d/10-cni-setup.sh